EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 K_5_run_2_f
 ```

 Now zip all the files together (e.g., select all files and choose 'add to run.zip').
 Go to the [CLUMPAK webpage](http://clumpak.tau.ac.il/) and upload the zipped file in **Upload zip file containing STRUCTURE/ADMIXTURE runs**.
 Give your email address and click on **Submit Form**.
 This will take a few minutes to run and will give you the results in a PDF file and zip summary.
 Download them to your computer.
 Inspect the plots and discuss them among yourselves.
 There are 5 plots, representing K 1-5.
-Each horizental bar is one individual and each color is one genetic cluster.
+Each vertical bar is one individual and each color is one genetic cluster.
 What do you understand from the plots?

 ## Estimating the best K